Tag Archives: Cognitive

 Eating for the Mind: How the MIND Diet May Slow Cognitive Decline

 Recent research has unveiled promising news about diet and brain health.
 A study published in the journal Neurology suggests that closely following the MIND diet may lower the risk of cognitive impairment, especially among women and Black participants.
-While the study indicates a significant association, it does not confirm that the MIND diet directly prevents… Read More »
+While the study indicates a significant association, it does not confirm that the MIND diet directly prevents… Read More: Eating for the Mind: How the MIND Diet May Slow… »

 Prenatal Exposure to Valproic Acid: ADHD and Other Deficits in Cognitive Functioning

 Previous studies have shown that children exposed to antiepileptic drugs (AEDs) during pregnancy may be at increased risk for neurodevelopmental disorders.
 In a recent population-based cohort study from Denmark, researchers examined the prevalence of attention deficit/hyperactivity disorder in children with prenatal exposure to antiepileptic drugs (AEDs).
-The conort included all liveborn singleton children born between… Read More »
+The conort included all liveborn singleton children born between… Read More: Prenatal Exposure to Valproic Acid: ADHD and Other Deficits in… »